datalad/datalad/docs/source/config.rst

 lower case.
 Values from environment variables take precedence over configuration file settings.

+In addition, the ``DATALAD_CONFIG_OVERRIDES`` environment variable can be set to a JSON record with configuration values.
+This is particularly useful for options that aren't accessible through the naming scheme described above (e.g., an option name that includes an underscore).

 The following sections provide a (non-exhaustive) list of settings honored by datalad.
 They are categorized according to the scope they are typically associated with.